 Last weekend I've released a simple minor-mode for Emacs - Nyan Mode.
 It shows you your buffer position in the modeline with the help of Nyan Cat.
 It supports animations and wavy patterns.

-Because it's a first real minor-mode I've ever written, the whole structure is basicly a rip-off by sml-modeline.
+Because it's a first real minor-mode I've ever written, the whole structure is basicly a rip-off strongly inspired by sml-modeline.
 I had to figure out how to display images in Emacs though - it took some time, lots of Google'ing and a little bit of reading source files.
 I learned quite a bit about formatting text programatically in Emacs - I'll probably turn this knowledge into a blog post of its own.

 I've initially released Nyan Mode on Hacker News and Reddit.
 It received some, mostly positive, attention.
 News about it spread quickly on Twitter.
 Nyanmacs was also mentioned on Smashing Labs PL.

 So far it seems that it made many Emacs users laught a bit, but some of them found it useful as well.
 Since weekend nyan-mode.el was forked 6 times and received one pull request with upgraded images.
 Also, Amit Patel shared some tips on how to make nyan-mode work with custom modeline.